zawakin/promptogen/docs/en/docs/getting-started/format-prompt.md

   - text: Text to summarize

 Output Parameters:
-  - summary: Summary of text
+  - summary: Summary of the text
-  - keywords: Keywords extracted from text
+  - keywords: Keywords extracted from the text

 Template:
 Input: